 One of the biggest challenges of taking a "whirlwind" trip is designing an itinerary that allows you to experience everything you want while still leaving room for some relaxation and a little serendipity.
 Mr B and I have no interest in relentless nightmare itineraries that keep us running every single moment of the day: we always like to keep a little wiggle room in our plans, because you just never know.

-This vacation plan - with all the scheduling details already mapped out for you - is designed to take four complete days: a total of two days each in Nashville and Memphis.
-(Obviously, if you need to travel very far to get to Tennessee, as we did, it will take six days including travel.)
+This our actual Tennessee vacation plan - with all the scheduling details already mapped out for you.
+It's designed to take four complete days: a total of two days each in Nashville and Memphis.
+(Obviously, if you need to travel very far to get to Tennessee, as we did, it will take six days including air travel.)

 If you think you want to plug more action into your days and nights, go for it.
 As it was, we stayed pretty darn busy!